darekf77/ng2-rest/README.md

 ## ng2-rest ##

-Compatible with Angular JS/2/4 and ReactJS
+Compatible with Angular JS/2/4 and other frameworks

-Simple, efficient REST api with **Angular or React**.
+Simple, efficient REST api with **Angular or other frameworks**.
-Best way connectapplication with RESTfull backend or JSONP api.
+Best way connect your webapp with RESTfull backend or JSONP api.

 [Plunker demo](http://embed.plnkr.co/mFhAiV/)